Windows81/Roblox-Freedom-Distribution/README.md

 ### RCC (UDP)

 RCC is an acronym for 'Rōblox Cloud Compute', which is the `exe` program we use to run the Rōblox servers.
-The UDP-based protocol it communicated with built under [RakNet](http://www.raknet.com/).
+The UDP-based protocol is derived from (but is incompatible with) [RakNet](http://www.raknet.com/).

 Host is specified by the `-h` option (also by `--rcc_host` or `-rh`).

 Port is specified by the `-p` option (also by `--rcc_port` or `-rp`).

-### Webserver (self-signed HTTPS)
+### Webserver (unsigned HTTPS)

 The webserver is responsible for facilitating player connections and loading in-game assets.